Extrapolation sans epidemiological evidence: Govt trashes report on higher Covid deaths | Health

 ''The unsound analysis of the said article is based on the extrapolation of data without any epidemiological evidence,'' the ministry said, adding the studies used by the magazine to estimate the mortality are not validated tools for determining the death rate of any country or region.

-The ministry then went on to list the reasons why the studies used by the publication cannot be trusted.
+The ministry then went on to list the reasons why the studies used by the publication cannot be relied upon in calculating the Covid mortality figures.

 An internet search of research studies in scientific databases such as Pubmed, Research Gate, etc., did not locate this study and its detailed methodology has not been provided by the magazine either, the ministry said.